 Subject to this, visitor times are as follows:

 Weekends: Not before 2.00pm

-will become available at 7pm on the Friday evening 8 or 9 days prior to the competition.
+will become available at 7pm on the evening 8 days prior to the competition.
 Members may enter only their own names for medal competitions.

 Unless approved by the Committee and posted on the notice board and/or entry sheet, play in Gents’ competitions must take place in three balls or (and only through genuine necessity) in two balls.

 Whenever the Gents’ competition is based on groups of three players, members who are not taking part in the competition and any guests shall be restricted to 3 ball matches.

 On a Gents’ competition day, members with or without guests, and juniors may use the Course under the following conditions: